 Grover Hot Springs, located in a gorgeous valley tucked within the High Sierra, has a campground nearby, making it a popular place for campers who want to enjoy soaking in the historic hot mineral soaking pool after a day of play in the mountains.
 There are hiking trails on the property that offer sweeping vistas of the dramatic granite peaks, wildflower-filled meadows and a waterfall as well, with bald eagles and even the occasional bear sometimes spotted.

-Tuscan Hot Springs, Desert Hot Springs (Prices & Photos)
+Tuscan Springs Hotel & Spa, Desert Hot Springs (Prices & Photos)

 The California desert is home to a wealth of spas and generally less expensive accommodations that host warm healing mineral waters and spa treatments, like Tuscan Springs Hotel & Spa.
-While it’s less than a 20-minute drive from pricier Palm Springs with its upscale dining and shopping, here you can relax without paying an exorbitant price.
+While it’s less than a 20-minute drive from the posh Palm Springs resorts, here you can relax and enjoy quiet landscapes away from tourist crowds.
 This beautiful Italian-inspired boutique hotel houses two natural hot mineral water Jacuzzis and a large natural hot mineral water pool, all at varying temperatures for swimming and soaking.
 The onsite spa, La Bella, offers a variety of spa services for both overnight guests and day visitors.
 Accommodation is in luxurious rooms with beds that include down comforters and pillows, as well as comfy robes, fluffy towels and spa-style bath amenities.

 Vichy Springs Resort, Ukiah (Prices & Photos)